Icinga/puppet-icinga2-legacy/README.md

 }
 ````

-Example Usage to create a satellite zone and specify a parent:
+Example usage to create a satellite zone and specify a parent:

 ````
 icinga2::object::zone { 'satellite':